 Posted on 27th April 2019

-If you have any doubts in your mind regarding t he progress of your horses development under saddle, both education wise and muscle development, please don’t hesitate to contact me, i will be pleased to help!
+If you have any doubts in your mind regarding the progress of your horses development under saddle, muscle development, or ongoing rider issues please don’t hesitate to contact me, I will be pleased to help!